 BIOLOGY 302 MOLECULAR DEVELOPMENT This course focuses on the molecular, cellular, genetic, and evolutionary aspects of developmental processes in microbes, animals, and plants.
 Specific topics include embryogenesis, stem cells, gene expression regulation, and cell signaling.
 Investigative experiments and independent projects on live animals and plants will be emphasized in the laboratory.

 Two hours lecture; four hours laboratory.
 Prerequisite: Biology 106 and 208.
 Enrollment limited to 12 students per laboratory section.
-Offered in 2011-2012 and alternate years.
 This is a designated Writing course.
 D. Eastman

 BIOLOGY 303, 304 SPECIAL TOPICS IN BIOLOGY A study of topics selected from any area of biology.
 Topics vary from year to year and may include cell and molecular biology, ecological theory, systems biology, field studies, or new and emerging fields.
 Some topics may utilize biological data analysis, research methods, or experimental laboratory components.
 May be repeated for credit.